cython/cython/docs/src/reference/compilation.rst

 Basic module reloading support is available with the option ``reload_support=True``.
 Note that this will generate a new module filename for each build and thus end up loading multiple shared libraries into memory over time.
-CPython have limited support for reloading shared libraries as such, see `PEP 489 <https://www.python.org/dev/peps/pep-0489/>`_.
+CPython has limited support for reloading shared libraries as such, see `PEP 489 <https://www.python.org/dev/peps/pep-0489/>`_.